 Paradise Ridge Youth Soccer Club owns a 9-acre parcel next to the proposed Paradise Community Village (PCV).
 The organization plans to develop a soccer complex on the parcel, sharing infrastructure costs with the PCV project partners.
 The complex will include a field sized for high school level play, and two smaller fields.
 PRPD anticipates contributing funds for PCV infrastructure and assisting with grant writing to help make more soccer facilities available.
 Two additional multi-use fields are also indentified for development at Paradise High School.
-The remaining multi-use field and two additional soccer fields could be developed at Coutolenc Park, Moore Road Park, Crain Park, or at joint-use school sites or new park sites in the Magalia or Paradise area.
+The remaining multi-use field and two additional soccer fields could be developed at Coutolenc Park, Moore Road Park, Noble Park, or at joint-use school site.